zorikg/KoBE/README.md

 TODO: Add link to paper (scheduled to be announced in archive at Thu, 24 Sep 2020 00:00:00 GMT).

-This is a temporal location.
+This is a temporary location.
 The code and data will be soon moved to [github.com/google-research/google-research](https://github.com/google-research/google-research) repository.
 A link to the new location will be posted here.